Mi-doo/z-app/README.md

 Fullstack app to track available slots between team members

 ## Project setup
-Download an  the command below for both front and back
+Download and run  the command below for both front and back

 ```bash
 $ npm install